-Collin College Dual Credit - CHEF 1301 & RSTO 2307
+Collin College Dual Credit - CHEF 1301(1st semester) & RSTO 2307 (2nd semester)

 This course is a unique advanced culinary arts that provides hands-on opportunities for students to participate in a real commercial kitchen setting.
 Advanced Culinary Arts integrates academic and career and technical education; provides more interdisciplinary instruction; and supports strong partnerships among schools, businesses, and community institutions with the goal of preparing students with a variety of skills in a fast-changing workplace.
 Students are taught employability skills, which include job-specific skills applicable to their training plan, job interview techniques, communication skills, financial and budget activities, human relations, and portfolio development.
 Advanced Culinary Arts is relevant and rigorous, supports student application of academic standards, and effectively prepares students for college and career success.
 This course offers hands-on experience and instruction in both Front of the House and Back of the House, restaurant operations, as well as catering opportunities.
 Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations.
-Materials fee may be required for this course.
+Course fee is required by Collin College for 1st and 2nd semester.

-Dual Credit Baking and Pastry - (1 credit) (CTEC)
+Collin College Dual Credit Baking and Pastry - (1 credit) (CTEC) 12th grade

-Prerequisite: Culinary Arts with a 80% or higher average, Program Qualification Form Required Dual Credit Enrollment Required

-Collin College Dual Credit - PSTR 1301
+Prerequisite: Culinary Arts with a 80% or higher average, Program Qualification Form Required Collin College Dual Credit Enrollment Required Collin College Dual Credit - PSTR 1301